Quick Guide: How To Measure The Accuracy Of Feedback Analysis

-When you consider using a new solution for customer feedback analysis, you’ll need to make sure it’s accurate and reliable.
+When you consider using a new customer feedback analysis software, you’ll need to make sure that it’s feedback analysis capabilities are accurate and reliable.

 At Thematic we take accuracy seriously.
 We evaluate accuracy on every single dataset, and our approach depends on how much time is available.

-There are three main approaches that you should consider.
+There are three main approaches that you should consider to measure the accuracy of your feedback analysis.

 Eyeballing [Easy Review: (1h)]